-In response, in May 1976 Congress passed and the resident signed FECA 1976 reconstituted the FEC to its present structure of six full-time members, appointed by the resident and confirmed by the Senate.
-The revised law still provided for close ongressional scrutiny by making the Secretary of the Senate and the Clerk of the House of Representatives ex officio members of the without voting rights.
-This meant these top congressional officials would be privy to the most sensitive FEC discussions about enforcement matters concerning the re-election campaigns of their fellow lawmakers (Mann 1997, 2
+In response, in May 1976, Congress passed and the president signed FECA 1976, which reconstituted the FEC to its present structure of six full-time members, appointed by the president and confirmed by the Senate.
+The revised law still provided for close congressional scrutiny by making the Secretary of the Senate and the Clerk of the House of Representatives ex officio members of the FEC without voting rights.
+This meant that these top congressional officials would be privy to the most sensitive FEC discussions about enforcement matters concerning the re-election campaigns of their fellow lawmakers (Mann 1997, 277).

 According to FECA, six voting members of the FEC shall be chosen “on the basis of their experience, integrity, impartiality and good judgment.”
-However, the anticipation is that members will have partisan identities because provides that no more than three members can be affiliated with the same political partyn a six-member commission this three Democrats and three Republicans.
+However, the anticipation is that members will have partisan identities because the law provides that no more than three members can be affiliated with the same political party; on a six-member commission, this implies that three will be Democrats and three will be Republicans.

-The theory behind the bipartisan commission model is that the two parties will “check” each other so that neither party can take political advantage of the other enforc campaign finance laws.
-It is also argued that appoint commissioners with partisan affiliations will ensure greater awareness of the realities of the political process and greater responsiveness to the concerns of elected representatives.
+The theory behind the bipartisan commission model is that the two parties will “check” each other so that neither party can take political advantage of the other in enforcing campaign finance laws.
+It is also argued that appointing commissioners with partisan affiliations will ensure greater awareness of the realities of the political process and greater responsiveness to the concerns of elected representatives.

-Critics of the FEC membership structure claim that it undervalues impartiality, professionalism and expertise in overs election finance matters and a premium on partisan political connections.
-They also suggest that the bipartisan model regularly produces deadlocks based on votes.
+Critics of the FEC membership structure claim that it undervalues impartiality, professionalism and expertise in overseeing election finance matters and places a premium on partisan political connections.
+They also suggest that the bipartisan model regularly produces deadlocks based on tie votes.
 However, other commentators argue that principle rather than partisanship typically guides decision-making and that deadlocks are relatively rare.
 The evidence for these conflicting claims is examined in Appendix C.

 Political Bargaining on Appointments

-To ensure a favourable outcome to the confirmation process, the resident’s office floats the names of prospective nominees with key members of Congress, including the party leadership in both ouses (Ostrander 2013, 8). ames of nominees who make it through this initial screening are placed before the Senate and the nominations are referred immediately to the Senate Rules Committee where they may be the subject of public hearings.
-Delays in reviewing nominations can occur because other business takes precedence and occasionally becomes a tactical means gain leverage in other political disputes.
-Once reviewed, nominations are reported back to the Senate with a recommendation from the ommittee usually to confirm the nominee and a vote is held.
-If a nomination has not been approved before a congressional session ends, thse nominees are returned to the resident and must be reintroduced at the start of the next session. residential nominations rare, but achieving timely appointments to ensure a full membership on the has proven to be difficult, especially over the past several decades when hyper-partisanship has dominated the political process in Washington.
+To ensure a favourable outcome to the confirmation process, the president’s office floats the names of prospective nominees with key members of Congress, including the party leadership in both Houses (Ostrander 2013, 8).
+The names of nominees who make it through this initial screening are placed before the Senate, and the nominations are referred immediately to the Senate Rules Committee, where they may be the subject of public hearings.
+Delays in reviewing nominations can occur because other business takes precedence and because, occasionally, this becomes a tactical means of gaining leverage in other political disputes.
+Once reviewed, nominations are reported back to the Senate with a recommendation from the committee – usually to confirm the nominee – and a vote is held.
+If a nomination has not been approved before a congressional session ends, these nominees are returned to the president and must be reintroduced at the start of the next session.
+Presidential nominations rarely fail, but achieving timely appointments to ensure a full membership on the FEC has proven to be difficult, especially over the past several decades, when hyper-partisanship has dominated the political process in Washington.

-Commissioners were appointed for a six-year term and were eligible for renewaln 1998, Congress changed the law to allow for only one term.
-The oneterm limit was justified as a way of insulating commissioners from political pressures that might arise if they had to look to the resident and the leadership in Congress for renewal (Mann 1997, 277). has produced considerable turnover at the FEC Terms are staggered means that every two years, two new appointments must be made and result continuity in membership.
+Commissioners were originally appointed for a six-year term and were eligible for renewal, but in 1998, Congress changed the law to allow for only one term.
+The one-term limit was justified as a way of insulating commissioners from political pressures that might arise if they had to look to the president and the leadership in Congress for renewal (Mann 1997, 277).
+However, it has produced considerable turnover at the FEC.
+Terms are staggered; this means that every two years, two new appointments must be made, and this results in a lack of continuity in membership.